 Dr. Tumey is a regular consultant at numerous pharmaceutical companies, law firms, and financial firms.
 He is on the scientific advisory board of various companies, including Araris Biotech and Manhattan Biosolutions, and is a regular speaker at various ADC-related scientific meetings.
 His expertise includes ADC design, bioconjugate bioanalysis, antibody metabolism, and site-specific conjugation chemistry.
-He has over 30 publications and is an inventor on over 15 patent applications.
+He is an author on over 40 publications and is an inventor on over 15 patent applications.
 He recently served as the lead editor for a book entitled “Antibody-Drug-Conjugates: Methods and Protocols” by Springer Publishing.